-The proposed townhomes will be constructed to meet the EarthCraft building certification program for high-performance, above-code building requirements and industry-recognized energy modeling practices.
-Compared to regular code-built homes, EarthCraft construction achieves improved performance in energy and water consumption.
-Habitat Nova will strive to achieve as many EarthCraft badges as possible, but at a minimum will include the following: Energy Star appliances, formaldehyde/chemical free insulation with highest R-value possible (denim insulation https://bluejeansgogreen.org/receive-insulation/), enhanced HVAC systems with airtight ductwork or a ductless system, air-tight building envelope, and the recycling of as much of the construction waste as reasonably possible.
+Habitat NOVA will strive to achieve as many EarthCraft badges as possible, but at a minimum will include the following: Energy Star appliances, formaldehyde/chemical free insulation with highest R-value possible (denim insulation https://bluejeansgogreen.org/receive-insulation), enhanced HVAC systems with airtight ductwork or a ductless system, air-tight building envelope, and the recycling of as much of the construction waste as reasonably possible.

-For the above reasons, the development plan should be considered in substantial conformance with Comprehensive Plan, thus justifying the proposed combination of institutional and residential townhouse uses.
-The Master Development Plan focuses on conforming the designs with many key elements in the Comprehensive Plan for the Property.
+For the above reasons, the proposed Master Development Plan should be considered in substantial conformance with the City's Comprehensive Plan, thus justifying the proposed combination of institutional and residential townhouse uses.
+The Master Development Plan focuses on conforming the designs with many key elements in the Comprehensive Plan for the

+Property.
 Overall, the Applicant believes that the development proposal is in keeping with numerous goals and action items recommended in the Comprehensive Plan.